 Your body will always go for the quickest and easiest energy source and, unfortunately, fat isn’t it!
 Booze provides a quicker, more accessible form of energy compared to the complex process of unlocking the energy stored inside your fat cells.

-Why it’s even harder to lose weight if you eat high-fat foods when you’re having a few drinks
+Why it’s even harder to lose weight when you eat high-fat foods while you’re drinking

 There’s nothing wrong with an occasional indulgence and, at some point, I’m sure we’ve all succumbed to a late night takeaway after a big night out!
 But, if weight loss is your main goal and if you’re generally making healthy choices and doing all the right things to actively lose weight, then here is my biggest piece of advice: avoid eating any unhealthy or high-fat foods while you’re drinking.